HL7/PDDI-CDS/pages/_includes/start.md

+[//]: # -*- --from markdown_strict+footnotes+backtick_code_blocks -*-

 # Getting Started with PDDI CDS

 ## Status
-There are two PDDI CDS artifacts available in this Implemenation Guide.
+There are two PDDI CDS artifacts available in this Implementation Guide:

+* Warfarin + NSAIDs

+* Digoxin + Cyclosporin

 These specific PDDIs were chosen based on complexity, decision points, and priority.
 These examples serve as reference for the methodology and procedures that may be adopted when developing and implementing PDDI CDS using FHIR and CDS Hooks standards.

-* Warfarin + NSAIDs
-* Digoxin + Cyclosporin
+There are two different points in the medication therapy workflow discussed in this implementation guide:

+* Signing a medication order (`medication-request`)

+* Selecting a drug product to include in medication order (`medication-select`)

+*Note:* A the time of this writing, `medication-request` exists in the CDS Hooks standard but `medication-select` is under development.

 # Process
 This section provides an overview of the processes and components that were used to develop the PDDI CDS artifacts.
 Specific details regarding the individual artifacts can be found in the [Documentation](documentation.html) section.

 #### CDS Function

+**TODO: slightly reword to reflect the two different CDS scenarios**

 To invoke the PDDI CDS service, the patient in question needs to be prescribed a medication (i.e., in the `context` element of CDS Hook) that conflicts with a medication that the patient is presumably taking (i.e., `prefetch` element or FHIR server request).
 The CDS Service provides contextual information based on the coinciding  patient factors and the "Mimimum Information Model" knowledge base.

 #### Assumptions
 Potential drug-drug interactions, to an extent, are theoretical due to knowledge gaps in the literature.
 Thus, the specificity of alerts and individualized information is limited by the available knowledge.
 The goal of contextualizing or individualizing these alerts is to not only reduce the number of alerts by increasing the specificity of alerts, but to improve the clinical relevance of the information that is presented.
 In this regard, PDDI CDS functions as an educational tool to raise awareness of known factors that may mitigate or increase risk associated with PDDIs.
 Gaps in the literature regarding contextual factors is a known issue in the domain and a key limitation to this implementation and other drug-drug interaction CDS.
 Compounded with medication adherence issues and data quality/availability, it is ultimately up to the clinician's discretion to proceed with interacting orders.

 The initial implementation focus is on Epic and Cerner EHR platforms.
-Each cite, however, will need to determine the best approach to ensure a successful integration.
+Each implementation site, however, will need to determine the best approach to ensure a successful integration.
 There are several general aspects that need to assessed:

 * Technical frame work for the EHR to interact with CDS Hooks

     * EHR CDS Hooks request for medication-prescribe and medication-select

     * EHR caputure and presentation of CDS Hooks response

 * Terminology mapping (e.g., RxNorm, LOINC)

 * FHIR resources include but may not be limited to those listed under [Profiles](profiles.html)

 * SMART authentication and FHIR server requests

+**TODO: up the font for the headings**
 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 1: Summary of Operations </strong></figcaption>
   <img src="assets/images/Summary_of_operations.png" class="figure-img img-responsive img-rounded center-block" alt="Summary_of_operations.png" />